Online Bachelor of Applied Science in Food and Nutrition Entrepreneurship

 - Food science.

-Our food and nutrition courses are diverse.
-As a food science and nutrition major, you’ll learn about the cultural aspects of food, nutrition communication and management of food service systems.
-You’ll also learn about accounting, financial analysis, marketing and more.
-Browse featured courses below.
+Throughout your coursework, you’ll learn about the cultural aspects of food, nutrition communication and management of food service systems.
+You’ll also study accounting, financial analysis, marketing and more.

-With a food and nutrition entrepreneurship degree, you can take your culinary expertise to the next level.
+With a food and nutrition entrepreneurship BAS, you can take your culinary expertise to the next level.
 You’ll have experience with the business side of the industry, from accounting and purchasing to marketing and management.
 Your culinary expertise paired with business acumen will prepare you for higher-level roles in the food and nutrition industry.
-Browse potential career titles below.
+Potential career examples include, but aren’t limited to:

 Enroll in a college of health innovators